lolomap/NoMerge/README.md

 2. Edit `.config` to set tracking path, files filter and server address. `TrackFiles` field uses python RegEx for files filtering.

 3. Launch `clent.exe` to start tracking.
-You can add it to autoloads.
+You can add it to autostart.

 ### Build Client from sources